Hoffmsam/GRAD521_DMPHoffman_2021/index.md

 ## Software Creation and Maintenance
 Software is not created for this, or any project.
 The contract allowing usage of the Compusense system is maintained by the PI.
 # Data standards and metadata
+## Data & Metadata Standards
+### Sensory Standards
+Currently the field of Sensory Science does not have any formalized standards for data or metadata.
+Therefore, it is not that there are no adequate disciplinary standards for the study, there simply are none.
+This is because the field as a whole has not embraced the open sharing of data, thus so few studies implement data sharing there is little demand for standards.
+While there are no formal standards for data and/or metadata, there is expected metadata information that is required for all publications.
+These metadata requirements consist of the demographic information of the panelists taking part in the sensory study, as well as the testing conditions in which the sensory study takes place.
+### Psychophysical Standards
+Data and/or Metadata for psychophysical analysis is controlled by recording the results in the standards covered within the MCPHS labarchives Lab Notebook Metadata standards
+## Metadata Generation
+### Sensory Metadata
+The metadata that is generated during this project will be collected via a screening survey conducted prior to the sensory test, that will also determine panelist eligibility.
+The information collected in the screen will consist of: Biological gender, age, average wine consumption per week, smoker status, pregnancy status, and anosmic status.
+This survey will be conducted via the Compusense® system and be available as a report in the form of a csv file to the Lab Manager.
+Demographic information will be provided to the author of the publication for the product, only after deidentification performed by the Lab Manager.
+### Psychophysical Metadata
+Psychophysical metadata will be generated via benchtop analysis following relevant analytical methodologies.
+Psychophysical testing will be following standardized ISO methods when available, and acceptable testing methodology for the field when ISO methods unavailable.
 # Storage and security
+## Data Storage
+### Sensory Data
+Raw Data is stored on the Compusense® cloud system, deidentified data can be downloaded in the form of spreadsheets to be used for data analysis.
+Spreadsheets are stored on the laboratory Box drive.
+### Psychophysical Data
+Psychophysical raw data is generated and stored within laboratory notebooks kept physically within the laboratory.
+Data is then transferred onto spreadsheets for data analysis and stored within the laboratory Box drive.
+## Security & Backup
+### Sensory Data
+The information is secured within the Compusense® cloud system.
+Access to which is only available to those granted access by the Lab Manger and requires 2 factor authentication upon every log in to the system.
+Additionally, all identifying information is only visible to the Lab Manger and PI.
+The only other users of the system are Grad Students.

+All raw data is backed up on the Compusense® cloud system.
+Spreadsheets and other data copies stored on the laboratory Box drive are backed up on the laboratory’s server located within the PI’s office once a week.
+The laboratory server is manually backed up once a week and does not use any special programs.
+Access to the laboratory Box drive can only be granted by the Lab Manager or the PI.
+### Psychophysical Data
+Laboratory notebooks are physically stored within the laboratory, which remains locked at all times.
+Laboratory notebooks are not to be removed from the lab at any time.
+Spreadsheets consisting of psychophysical data are stored on the same laboratory Box drive as the sensory data.
+## Organization & Version Control
+The data generated using the Compusense® system is exported into Excel spreadsheets.
+Each spreadsheet contains the results of a single method conducted and will be named in the following structure: SensoryPanelName_NameofTestMethod_Date_Version.
+For example, WineConsumerRedBlotchStudy_AromaCATA_05072021_v1.
+Data will be stored in the project folder contained within the Data folder within the shared Box drive.

+Version tracking will be done using the version number scheme located on the file name.
+Additionally, any changes made will be recorded on the change log created within the spreadsheet (this is a tab located within the spreadsheet in which the date and nature of the change is recorded).
 # Access and data sharing
+## Availability

+## Privacy

+## License & Reuse

 # Archiving and preservation
+## Archive

+## Archive Access